cowtrix/lrtw/lrtw/wwwroot/blog/How do we build organisations that want to build safe AI.md

 - **Mandated Private Funding**: Require an organisation to have a set ratio of Safety Team budget to Production Team budget.
 However, this places a concerning material limit on the Safety Team, and opens the possibility of regulatory capture reducing the mandated funding below a level where the Teams are effective.
 - **Hybrid Private & Community Funding**: Combining mandates on private funding by the wider organisation with a mechanism for direct funding by the public enables direct community action to correct in the short-term for regulatory capture.
 In this scenario, it would be possible to directly donate to Safety Teams as if donating to any charitable organisation.
 This opens the possibility of things like requiring the wider organisation to match donations.

-### 2. Safety Teams must have federalised organisation
+### 2. Safety Teams must have federalised organisation.

 Because of their orthogonal goals, there will inevitably sometimes be an adversarial relationship between the AI Safety community and the AIS Product Owners.
 These Product Owners often have vast economic and legal resources available to them and a strong incentive to exert influence over the Safety Team.
 If we want to be able to consistently seed teams that are protected from undue influence, those teams must be connected to a wider federalised[^1] community that can provide support, resources and collective bargaining power.

-### 3. Safety Teams must have autonomy over hiring/firing
+### 3. Safety Teams must have autonomy over hiring/firing.

 One of the primary attacks that an organisation will be incentivised to consider is the firing of Safety Team members that are creating a high level of cost, or the filtering of Safety Team hiring to build a compliant group of people unlikely to be troublesome.
 Considering the purpose of a Safety Team is precisely to be troublesome when that is required, this represents a deep threat to the autonomy of that team.
 It is therefore critical that a Safety Team control its own hiring and firing processes autonomously from the wider organisation.